 Although spam messages are stored in per-account Junk mailboxes, you may wish to view all the spam messages together in one place.
 This special "merged" Junk mailbox was automatic in previous versions of Mail and can be configured as option with macOS 11 and later.
-Click the + button next to Favorites at the top of Mail's mailbox list:
+Click the + button when you hover over Favorites at the top of Mail's mailbox list: